boranku/Cryptography-Application/README.md

 # Cryptography-Application
-Desktop application written in Java that ciphers and deciphers texts using several methods such as Caesar Cipher, Vigenère Cipher, DES, RSA, AES.
+Desktop application written in Java that ciphers and deciphers texts using several methods such as Caesar Cipher, Vigenère Cipher.